 “By 2020, augmented analytics will be a dominant driver of new purchases of analytics and business intelligence as well as data science and machine learning platforms, and of embedded analytics” Gartner Predicts

 The term Augmented Analytics was coined in 2017 by the global research firm Gartner and is rapidly becoming an essential part of the future of all companies.
-Gartner today estimates that the Augmented Analytics market will reach $ 13 billion by 2023, with a 24% CAGR.
+Gartner today estimates that the Augmented Analytics market will reach $ 1.88 billion by 2022, with a 20.6% CAGR from 2017.

 What is Augmented Analytics for and for whom